aws-deadline/deadline-cloud-worker-agent/docs/worker_api_contract.md

 If the Worker Agent reports these Session Action as `FAILED`, `INTERRUPTED`, or `CANCELED` then the Worker Agent must report all queued Session Actions after it in the Session as `NEVER_ATTEMPTED`; except for `envExit` actions that correspond to already completed `envEnter` Session Actions.
+Session Actions that are reported as `NEVER_ATTEMPTED` must not report `startedAt` or `endedAt` times.
 The service must not queue additional Session Actions to the Session except for `envExit` Session Actions that correspond to already completed `envEnter` Session Actions for the same Session.